Magnus Chrona: Collegiate

 By mid-February, Chrona had posted a 19–7–0 record over 26 starts with the Pioneers and recorded a .916 CV% and 2.14 GAA.
-As a result, he was named a finalist for the Mike Richter Award as the top goaltender in men’s NCAA Division I hockey.
+As a result, he was named a finalist for the Mike Richter Award as the top goaltender in men's NCAA Division I hockey.
 While he did not win the Mike Richter Award, Chrona was named to the NCHC 2022–23 Academic All-Conference Team and earned NCHC Distinguished Scholar-Athlete honors.
 Chrona finished the regular season with a 22–9–0 record, a 2.19 GAA, and .916 SV%.
 As a result, he was honored with the NCHC's Goaltender of the Year award and Three Stars Award.
 He finished collegiate career with a career total of 73 wins, the fourth-most in the program's history.

 Professional

 Chrona officially concluded his collegiate career by signing a two-year, entry-level contract with the Sharks on 10 April 2023.
 Following the signing, he attended the Sharks' training camp before being reassigned to their American Hockey League (AHL) affiliate, the San Jose Barracuda, to start the 2023–24 season.
 Chrona played four games with the Barracuda before being recalled to the NHL on 3 November.
 He made his NHL debut the following night as a reliever for Mackenzie Blackwood against the Pittsburgh Penguins.
 Chrona allowed four goals on 17 shots as the Sharks lost 10–2 for their 11th straight loss.
 Chrona made his first career NHL start on 28 December against the Edmonton Oilers but was pulled after allowing four goals on 11 shots.
 Chrona earned his first career NHL win on 9 March 2024, after stopping 31 of 32 shots against the Ottawa Senators in a 2–1 win.

 During the 2024 offseason, Chrona was traded to the Nashville Predators, alongside David Edstrom and a conditional 1st-round pick in 2025, in exchange for Yaroslav Askarov, Nolan Burke, and a 3rd-round pick in 2025.

+At the conclusion of his second season within the Predators organization, having played exclusively with AHL affiliate, the Milwaukee Admirals, Chrona as a pending restricted free agent opted to return to Sweden in signing a two-year contract with Brynäs IF of the SHL on 19 May 2026.
+A month later, on 16 June, Chrona's NHL rights were traded by the Predators to the Colorado Avalanche, alongside third-round picks in 2026 and 2027, in exchange for Ross Colton and Isak Posch.